MedVerse: Efficient and Reliable Medical Reasoning via DAG-Structured Parallel Execution: Experiments

 \subsection{Performance Evaluation}

 Table~\ref{tab:main_results} reports the performance of MedVerse on medical reasoning benchmarks.
 Across both backbones, MedVerse consistently outperforms the base models and strong autoregressive medical LLM baselines.
 For Qwen2.5-7B-Instruct, MedVerse improves the average accuracy from 34.5\% to 39.3\%, exceeding MedReason (37.1\%).
 For LLaMA-3.1-8B-Instruct, MedVerse achieves the highest average accuracy of 44.2\%, surpassing both MedReason (42.2\%) and HuatuoGPT-o1-RL-8B (42.7\%).
+MedVerse further scales to 14B with a +18.0\% relative gain and consistent 1.32$\times$ latency speedup (Appendix~\ref{sec:scaling}).